by Texas Homesteader ~

 Oh yeah, I love this new outdoor living space.
 We’ve always ended our day on the back porch, but with this new extension we’re out here even more now!

 Bee Friendly & Edible Landscaping

-Now that our porch has been installed of course I wanted to surround the porch with lovely landscaping.
+Now that our porch extension has been built of course I wanted to surround it with lovely landscaping.
 I was after a primarily edible landscape plan with lots of bee-friendly flowers too.

 Want To Read More About Our Porch Extension?

 - No Waste (and Less Expensive) Fill Dirt For Gardens